-Part nership with Parents/Carers The school is committed to working in partnership with parents and carers by: keeping parents and carers informed about SEN provision and giving support during assessment and any related decision-making process working effectively with all other agencies supporting pupils and their parents giving parents and carers opportunities to play an active and valued role in their child's education making parents and carers feel welcome ensuring all parents and carers have appropriate communication aids and access arrangements providing all information in an accessible way encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing instilling confidence that the school will listen and act appropriately focusing on the il's strengths as well as areas of additional need \square allowing parents and carers opp ortunities to discuss ways in which they and the school can help their child agreeing targets for the pupil making parents and carers aware of the Parent Partnership services.
+The e school is committed to working in partnership with parents and carers by: keeping parents and carers informed about SEN provision and giving support during assessment and any related decision-making process working effectively with all other agencies supporting pupils and their parents giving parents and carers opportunities to play an active and valued role in their child's education making parents and carers feel welcome ensuring all parents and carers have appropriate communication aids and access arrangements providing all information in an accessible way encouraging parents and carers to inform school of any difficulties they perceive their child may be having or other needs the child may have which need addressing instilling confidence that the school will listen and act appropriately focusing on the pil's strengths as well as areas of additional need allowing parents and carers portunities to discuss ways in which they and the school can help their child agreeing targets for the pupil making parents and carers aware of the Parent Partnership services.
 This information will be included in the Information for Parents Handbook sent to parents each year.
-Inve olvement of Pupils The choi school recognises that all pupils have the right to be involved in making decisions and exercising ce (SEN Code of Practice).
-Where appropriate all pupils are involved in monitoring and reviewing r progress.
-The school endeavours to fully involve all pupils by encouraging them to: state their views about their education and learning identify their own needs and learn about learning share in individual target setting across the curriculum self-review their progress and set new targets ln a ddition pupils who are identified as having SEN are invited to participate in: Pupil Passport reviews and setting of Pupil Passport targets Regular meetings with named adults Working with learning and behaviour mentors Annual reviews
+The cho volvement of Pupils e school recognises that all pupils have the right to be involved in making decisions and exercising pice (SEND Code of Practice).
+Where appropriate all pupils are involved in monitoring and viewing their progress.
+The school endeavours to fully involve all pupils by encouraging them to: state their views about their education and learning identify their own needs and learn about learning share in individual target setting across the curriculum and self-review their progress and set new targets addition pupils who are identified as having SEND are invited to participate in: Pupil Passport reviews and setting of Pupil Passport targets Regular meetings with named adults Working with learning and Thrive mentors Annual reviews